 1. Forward Bends

-Standing with feet wider than your hips to make room for your belly, inhale as you take your arms out to the sides and up overhead then exhale as you bend forward from the waist and release the head and hands toward the floor.
-Hang there for three deep breaths then inhale to lift your chest to straighten your spine, squeezing the shoulder blades together to flatten the back.
+Standing with feet wider than your hips to make room for your belly, inhale as you take your arms out to the sides and up overhead, then exhale as you bend forward from the waist and release the head and hands toward the floor.
+Hang there for three deep breaths, then inhale to lift your chest to straighten your spine, squeezing the shoulder blades together to flatten the back.
 Exhale to release back into the forward bend.
-Inhale back up to flat back, exhale release.
+Inhale back up to flat back, exhale and release.
 Repeat 10 times.